briannazawadzki/examples/sgd/README.md

-# SGD Gauss
+# Stochastic Gradient Descent with Mock Data

-This is an introductory workflow to explain how MPoL works, using simulated data.
+This is a complete example demonstrating how MPoL works using simulated data.

-It has a Gaussian convolution layer at the base.
+The main file is [sgd.py](src/sgd.py).
+Some aspects of the workflow are automated with Snakemake ([`Snakefile`](Snakefile)).

 # Validation
 Since we are using mock data, we have the advantage of knowing the true sky.
 This allows us to calculate a 'validation loss' between the synthesized image and the true sky.